PatrickKyei/exception/_posts/2021-08-16-who-is-patrick-kyei.md

 ---
 title: Who Is Me?
 date: 2021-08-16 14:54:00 +00
-categories: [Whois, Patrick]
+categories: [Baffour, Patrick]
-tags: [patrick, thoughts, about]     # TAG names should always be lowercase
+tags: [patrick, baffour, kyei]     # TAG names should always be lowercase
 ---

 > Born into a world of uncertainties and